“Experiences from ‘The Flow’ (2): Coincidence or Synchronicity: FROM RELAPSE TO MIRACLES…”

 We sat there and talked for as long as we could…

 (In the next article in this series, “Experiences from ‘the Flow’ (3): LOST AND FOUND,” you will find the true life account of what happened next.
 The miracles continue.
-And it gets more and more coincidental, intriguing, and spontaneous.)
+And it gets more and more coincidental,

 Until then, find “The Flow” and jump in!